marisawess/CFG-G6/README.md

 On the main page we are introducing ourselves.

 On the landing pages you can explore recipes for our favourite dishes.

+The authors of this project are Group 6: Lara, Marisa, Marta and Sarah (in alphabetical order:).